SpielmannLab/STIGMA/README.md

 # STIGMA

+## Introduction
+NGS has made gene analysis routine in clinics, yet many variants in genes of unknown function are labeled as variants of uncertain significance (VUSs) and do not contribute to a diagnosis of rare diseases, until further validated by experimental verification.
+Gene prioritization can help narrow down the list of candidate genes under consideration. .

+Here we introduce single-cell tissue-specific gene prioritization using machine learning (STIGMA) to prioritize disease gene for congenital malformations.
+STIGMA predicts the disease-causing probability of genes based on their expression profiles across cell types, while considering the temporal dynamics during the embryogenesis of a healthy (wild-type) organism.
 ![alt text](https://github.com/SpielmannLab/STIGMA/blob/main/GraphicalAbstract.png?raw=true)

 Following scripts were used collect the features, optimize and build the model. <br />

 ## Input Feature preprocessing<br />